Feb 27, 2023

 About the Event

 Since the late 20th century, the economies of the United States and Japan have grown ever closer through trade, investment, and economic cooperation.

-Join the World Affairs Council of Philadelphia and a panel of expert speakers to discuss the state of this economic friendship and hear what practices can further advance its mutual benefit.
-Topics will include common economic problems following the Covid-19 Recession, the developing Indo-Pacific Economic Framework for Prosperity, the impact of demographic trends, Japan’s economic relationship with China, and much more.
-This event will feature ample time for the audience to question the panelists, both in a formal setting and afterward at a tasting of Japanese food and drink.
-Guests will have the chance to engage with Japanese culture intellectually, socially, and through cuisine.
+World Affairs Council of Philadelphia was joined by a panel of expert speakers to discuss the state of this economic friendship and hear what practices can further advance its mutual benefit.
+Topics included common economic problems following the Covid-19 Recession, the developing Indo-Pacific Economic Framework for Prosperity, the impact of demographic trends, Japan’s economic relationship with China, and much more.
+This event featured ample time for the audience to question the panelists, both in a formal setting and afterward at a tasting of Japanese food and drink.
+Guests had the chance to engage with Japanese culture intellectually, socially, and through cuisine.

 About the Speakers

 David Boling, Director, Japan & Asian Trade, Eurasia Group

 Shihoko Goto, Director for Geoeconomics and Indo-Pacific Enterprise and Deputy Director, Asia Program, Wilson Center

 Matthew J. Wilson, J.D., Dean and President, Tokyo Campus, Temple University